vikramsg/vikramsg.github.io/_posts/2026-02-15-an-introduction-to-react-next-from-a-backend-engineer.md

 And then came React.
 (I know, I know, that is a really bad chronology but I am not a historian so I will do my version!)
-React flipped the model completely using Javascript.
+React flipped the model to be more Javascript heavy.
-As against the server deciding completely what would show up on the browser, now the website became completely client side.
+As against the server deciding completely what would show up on the browser, now it became common for websites to become completely client side.
 In other words it was an app now!
 When you visited a website that was React based, the server would send a thin HTML but heavy Javascript bundle.
 Once you had completely downloaded it (completely unaware of course), the entire site could in theory never interact with the server again.
-Your site was now more or less like an app installed on your machine doing some computations, rendering etc using browser API's.
+Your site was now more or less like an app installed on your machine doing some computations, rendering etc using browser APIs.

 <div class="mermaid">
 sequenceDiagram